 During this time, we would like it if you had a named contact that the ward can communicate and update you of how your relative is doing, please provide us with one contact number.

-The Fountain Centre is a small independent charity based within St Luke’s Cancer Centre.
+The Fountain Centre is a small independent charity based within our Cancer Centre.
 They support adults and their loved ones from cancer diagnosis and beyond.

-Levels A and B, St Luke’s Cancer Centre.
+Levels A and B, Royal Surrey Cancer Centre.

 The Fountain Centre is a small independent charity supporting people affected by cancer.
 We are staffed mainly by volunteers and funded by caring individuals, companies and other organisations.
-Our centre is located on both Levels A and B of St Luke’s Cancer Centre and we have a beautiful, tranquil garden.
+Our centre is located on both Levels A and B of the Cancer Centre and we have a beautiful, tranquil garden.

 Our aim is to provide support to as many cancer patients as possible.
 With this in mind, priority is always given to newly diagnosed patients.
 Cancer patients may receive 4 x free ‘hands on’ therapy sessions and 4 x free counselling sessions.
 Thereafter we ask for a donation of between £10 and £20.
 We rely on these donations to enable us to continue providing this service.
 If patients wish to continue complementary therapies once active treatment has finished, we are happy to provide information and guidance with regards to finding a therapist outside of the Fountain Centre.